Idaax/coapsharp/README.md

 This release of CoAPSharp is now qualified for the nanoFramework runtime.
 It contains the following:
 * The core CoAPSharp library
-* The security codebase that implements our patented authentication and payload encryption techniques
+* Samples that outline how to use the library

 Do follow us on Twitter [@CoAPSharp](https://twitter.com/coapsharp) for latest news, updates, samples and announcements related to this library.